 - To check to see if the humidifier is working properly, turn on the furnace and the humidifier to the highest setting to see if there is water running into the bottom.

-If you have any further questions about the maintenance of your humidifier or any other appliances around your home, please contact us and we would love to help you out.
+Maintaining your home appliances is not something you have to do alone!
+If you have any further questions about the maintenance of your general humidifier or any other appliances around your home, please contact us and we would love to help you out.